 It’s not enough to just focus on the corporate aspects; strategic planning and implementation from an employment perspective is critical.

 Re-structuring your business from the employment perspective is a sensible measure to take.
 A regular review of your staffing structure; personnel; departments; and sites is always recommended.
-As furlough is coming to an end now; this is also essential.

 Some examples of these measures (all of which we can assist you with) include: